Português | 中文 | Bahasa Indonesia | 한국어 | Español | العربية | русский | ไทย | Türk | Tiếng Việt

 Why Choose Syracuse University?

-- Prepare for a global career through coursework in one of our learning centers in New York City, Los Angeles, and Washington D.C., or study abroad through one of the University’s eight overseas centers or World Partner affiliations.
+- Prepare for a global career through coursework in one of our learning centers in New York City, Los Angeles, and Washington D.C., or study abroad through one of the University’s five overseas centers or World Partner affiliations.

-- Choose from more than 300 clubs and organizations, including the Asian Students in America Club, the European Student Association, and sports clubs like rugby and soccer.
+- Choose from more than 300 clubs and organizations, including the Asian Students in America Club, the European Student Association and sports clubs like rugby and soccer.

 - In addition to the natural beauty of the nearby Finger Lakes and Adirondacks, the city of Syracuse offers a wide range of cultural and professional possibilities.

-- Syracuse’s location in the middle of New York State means easy access to Boston, Toronto, and Montreal, as well as New York City.
+- Syracuse’s location in the middle of New York State means easy access to Boston, Toronto and Montreal, as well as New York City.

 International Student Requirements